(Pocket-lint) - Virtual reality and augmented reality. VR and AR.

 While other companies, including Google, have taken the affordable route and introduced headsets that are mere shells for your smartphone.
 That's right.
 Your smartphone is capable of powering and displaying a VR experience in conjunction with a headset.

 There are plenty of virtual reality experiences available to try too.
-There is no end of free experiences to download and play around with as well as affordable games, experiences and you can even watch Netflix and Amazon Prime Video on VR headsets too.
+There are no end of free experiences to download and play around with as well as affordable games, experiences and you can even watch Netflix and Amazon Prime Video on VR headsets too.

 - Best HTC Vive and Vive Pro games: Incredible experiences to play right now